explorigin/Rocket/doc/usage.rst

 * queue_size_ - An integer number of connections allowed to be queued before Rocket accepts them.
 This number is passed to the *listen()* function in the operating system's socket library.
 It defaults to **None** which either uses the operating system's maximum or 5 if the OS max is not discoverable.

+.. _timeout:

+* timeout_ - An integer number of seconds to listen to a connection for a new request before closing it.
+Defaults to **600**.

 .. _CherryPyWSGIServer:

 CherryPyWSGIServer(interface_, wsgi_app_, numthreads_, server_name_, max_, request_queue_size_, timeout_, shutdown_timeout_)